Peter I’s house in Kolomenskoye

 Near the house you will see galley anchors raised from the bottom of the Moscow river.
 According to legend, this finding dates back to the time when Peter’s flotilla was created here.

-Opening hours of the exhibition at the Casa de Pedro I in 2019
+Opening hours of the exhibition at the house of de Peter I in 2019

 In the summer period (from April 1 to September 30)